denis-sokolov/portent/README.md

 ### Images
 Images in `img` will become part of your website.

+If a file `favicon.png` is present in the root of your images directory, it will be added to your website as a proper favicon, resized and included in HTML.
+It is recommended to have the base favicon in at least the 196x196 size.

 ### Static
 Everything in `static` will become part of your website.
 Use this to host fonts, videos, other resources of the sort.